rob-king/CommUnity-api/README.md

 # CommUnity (Pasakhom)- Back-End

 A CommUnity app built for GA WDI Group Project 3

 ## Introduction:
   - CommUnity is a application that contains a listing of user submitted product ideas that contribute to the  social
     good of others.
-  - The app consisted of 2 models.
+  - The app consisted of 4 models.

-  - Restful routes for both models.
+  - Restful routes for all models.

 ## User Stories:
   - The app functionality: Users can view listing of products.